meifeng/GridMini/README.md

 # GridMini
 This is a miniapp for Lattice QCD derived from Grid (https://github.com/paboyle/Grid)

 DISCLAIMER: This is an ongoing development code.
 Functionalities are not guaranteed to be working correctly.
+More instructions for compiling and running GridMini are forthcomping.
+Please be patient.

 Currently supported benchmarks include
 - Benchmark_su3.cc